GustavoAntony/neural-networks/docs/pages/data/exercise3.md

 df_scaled = pd.DataFrame(scaler.fit_transform(df[numerical_features]), columns=numerical_features)
 ```

-**Feature Engineering and Scaling**

-- **Encoding Categorical Features**: Machine learning algorithms require numerical input.
-We use One-Hot Encoding to convert categorical features (HomePlanet, Cabin_Deck, etc.) into a binary format.
-This creates a new column for each category, with a value of 1 for the relevant category and 0 otherwise.
-The drop_first=True argument prevents multicollinearity by dropping one of the generated columns.

-- **Scaling Numerical Features**: Features with different ranges can bias a model.
-We use Min-Max Scaling to transform all numerical features to a common range of [-1, 1].
-This ensures that each feature contributes equally to the model, preventing features with large values from dominating the learning process.
+**Final Data Assembly**

+The final step is to combine the scaled numerical features, the one-hot encoded categorical features, and the target variable (Transported) into a single processed DataFrame ready for model training.

 ``` py
 df_processed = pd.concat([df_scaled, df_encoded], axis=1)
 df_processed[target_column] = df[target_column].astype(int)
 ```

-**Final Data Assembly**

-The final step is to combine the scaled numerical features, the one-hot encoded categorical features, and the target variable (Transported) into a single processed DataFrame ready for model training.

 ![DF Processed](../../assets/images/data/exercise3_2.png)

 ## Visualize the Results

+Histograms are used to visualize the distribution of numerical features before and after scaling.
+The plots clearly demonstrate the effect of Min-Max Scaling, which normalizes the data to the [-1, 1] range, aligning all features on a consistent scale.
+This visual confirmation is crucial for validating that the preprocessing steps were performed correctly.

+The histograms show how the distributions of features like Age and RoomService are transformed from their original ranges to the [-1, 1] range.
+This normalization helps to ensure that each feature contributes equally to the model training process, improving convergence speed and overall model performance.

 ``` py
 fig, axes = plt.subplots(2, len(numerical_features), figsize=(20, 8))